rodacreditos/celo_delivery_drivers_chain/README.md

 Example usage:
 - When running a backfill or if you need to process data for a specific date, you can pass the `processing_date` parameter to the scripts.

+## Running a Backfill for Tribu Data Pipeline

 #### Specifying `processing_date` in Backfill
 For running a backfill, the `processing_date` can be specified as follows:
 1. Navigate to `tribu_datapipeline`.